ethereumclassic/ethereumclassic.github.io/content/blog/2023-07-18-how-to-contribute-to-etc-operating-a-node/index.md

 ![Running an ETC Core-Geth node.](./1.png)

-One way of operating a node is by download the Ethereum Classic software client, which is called Core-Geth.
+One way of operating a node begins by downloading the Ethereum Classic client software called Core-Geth.

 To Download Core-Geth, please go to: